 Davis has edited several books, including The Civically Engaged Reader and Taking Action, interviewed dozens of authors and thinkers in front of audiences across Oregon, and taught literature and philosophy for many years in the Odyssey Project and Humanity in Perspective, college courses for adults living near the poverty line.
 He also co-founded and directed Camp of Dreams, which provides year-round educational and cultural programming to underserved young people on Chicago’s west and south side.
 Davis received his PhD from the University of Chicago, and he used to lead wilderness trail crews in the Pacific Northwest.

-Adam’s Monday Sessions:
+Gregory Boyle’s Monday Sessions: